|Baseline||Internal Waters||Territorial Sea||Contiguous Zone||Exclusive Economic Zone||Continental Shelf||High Seas||Waters Forming Straits||The

 The boundaries of these maritime zones between coastal nations are established through international agreements entered into by those nations.
 For the official description of the U.S. maritime boundaries with other nations contact the U.S. Department of State.

-Internal waters are the waters (for example, bays and rivers) on the landward side of the baseline from which the breadth of the territorial sea is measured.
+Internal waters are the waters on the landward side of the baseline from which the breadth of the territorial sea is measured.
 Each coastal State has full sovereignty over its internal waters as if they were part of its land territory.
 The right of innocent passage does not apply in internal waters.
+Examples of internal waters include bays, rivers and even lakes that are connected to the sea, e.g., the Great Lakes.

 Each coastal State may claim a contiguous zone adjacent to and beyond its territorial sea that extends seaward up to 24 nm from its baselines.
 In its contiguous zone, a coastal State may exercise the control necessary to prevent the infringement of its customs, fiscal, immigration or sanitary laws and regulations within its territory or territorial sea, and punish infringement of those laws and regulations committed within its territory or territorial sea.
 Additionally, in order to control trafficking in archaeological and historical objects found at sea, a coastal State may presume that their removal from the seabed of the contiguous zone without its consent is unlawful.